bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 #### Exact accuracy by number of repeats

 For most STR analyses, we care more about large expansions than about variants that only add or subtract a few repeats.
 However, as we saw [previously](https://github.com/bw2/bw2.github.io/blob/master/2022-05-06-STR-truth-set.md#results), the overwhelming majority of truth set variants only differ from the reference genome by 1 or 2 repeats, which means the simple accuracy metric above is dominated by variants we don't care as much about.
-To improve on this, we can look at how accuracy varies across different true allele size bins at 40x genome coverage:
+To improve on this, we can look at how accuracy varies across different true allele size bins:

 <div align="center"><img src="https://user-images.githubusercontent.com/6240170/210284643-9e99df88-3e18-4937-b12a-530dedfa0965.png" width=800></div>

+This plot represents results @ 40x coverage, and shows how accuracy decreases for larger expansions or contractions.

 ----